supernovahs/L1Scroller/README.md

 ## FEEDBACK

-- eth_call is not working in L1SLOAD devnet due to unknown reasons (It works on Scroll Sepolia, Ethereum Sepolia).
-Hence testing for the Rust SDK are not available yet.
+- eth_call is not working in L1SLOAD devnet when using [alloy](https://github.com/alloy-rs/alloy) due to unknown reasons (It works on Scroll Sepolia, Ethereum Sepolia).
+Hence testing for the Rust SDK are not available yet.Discussed it with the Scroll team too, will open an issue in alloy's github .
+- Things work in the JS SDk as expected.

 - Gas estimation often fails on forge `create` as well as on `remix`.
+Commons errors received:
+    - `intrinsic gas too low ` even when gas limit is enough
+    - `replacement transaction underpriced`

+I think an issue should be opened in foundry and remix to better estimate gas and pricing for scroll RPCs.

  It worked with following command
  ```bash
  forge create ./src/L1Scroller.sol:L1Scroller --rpc-url https://l1sload-rpc.scroll.io --private-key <KEY>  --gas-limit 1000000 --gas-price 551000000  --priority-gas-price 551000000
 ```